 The separate exhaust ports provide several benefits:

-• Controlled Deceleration: Independent exhaust flow control prevents sudden stops
+- Controlled Deceleration: independent exhaust flow control prevents sudden stops4

 Sarah, who manages procurement for a German automation company, recently told me how switching to properly sized 4-way 5-port valves extended her rodless cylinder service life by 40%.
 The controlled exhaust flow eliminated the harsh impacts that were damaging her previous installations.